landarskiy/reuse/README.md

 }
 ```

-By default for each `Factory` will be generated 2 methods for build data list named `with[FactoryName]` with sinle or list items as argument.
+By default for each `Factory` will be generated 2 methods for build data list named `with[FactoryName]` with single or list items as argument.
 E.g. for `TextViewHolderFactory` will be generated `withTextViewHolderFactory(data: TextEntry): DataBuilder` and `withTextViewHolderFactory(data: Lis<TextEntry>): DataBuilder`.
 You can specify another name by `name` annotation parameter:

 ```kotlin
 @Factory(name = "Text", scopes = ["text_scope", "preview_scope"])